stokrotka24/German-irregular-verbs/README.md

 To launch this app, you should:
 1. Launch SQL-script (mysql/mariadb).
-2. Launch python script and learn!
+2. Launch python script and enjoy learning german! :)